tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212568716-f03ef96c-d68a-4555-b9ce-28ba80e93bf3.png)

-3. What are the 25th, 50th and 75th percentile values for the revenue per transaction?
+**Question 3:** What are the 25th, 50th and 75th percentile values for the revenue per transaction?

 There is a function called `PERCENTILE_CONT()` which allows the computation of percentile values of each series.
 However, MySQL 8 has not
 supported the function, so a defined function was created based on the formula of percentile calculation: